orbartal/docker-tester-spring-mongodb/README.md

 ### Description

-A simple example of compose and 3 services: springboot server, redis db and an e2e tester.
+A simple example of compose and 3 services: springboot server, mongodb db and an e2e tester.
 - The docker compose contain 3 mongodb dockers that work as a single service.
 - A mongo-express that act as a gui, web client, for the mongodb.
 - A backend that I wrote in java spring that provide crud rest api.